dicepencilpaper/PerilousVentures/perilous_ventures_rulebook.md

 #### One-Handed

-These weapons get no boost but will remove the Physical Action attack penalty from using no weapons.
+These weapons get 1 boost on a Physical Action attack roll.
 Examples of one-handed weapons are daggers, clubs, hand axes, longswords, slings, and morningstars.

 #### Two-handed

-These types of weapons add 1 boost to Physical Action rolls.
-Examples of these are: Two-handed swords, bastard swords, flails, great axes, all bows and crossbows.
+These types of weapons add 2 boosts to Physical Action rolls.
+Examples of these are: Two-handed swords, bastard swords, flails, great axes.

+#### Missile weapons

+All missile weapons add 1 boost to their attack roll,

 ### Armor